artstorm/eleventy-plugin-seo/README.md

 ## Additional Tags

-While adding the `{% seo %}` tag is all that is needed, the plugin defines more liquid tags that it uses internally that can be convenient to use in other places.
+While adding the `seo` tag is all that is needed, the plugin defines more tags that it uses internally that can be convenient to use in other places.

 * [Additional Tags](doc/additional-tags.md)